FedericoStazi/crossword-generator/README.md

 c_i,j,s is true if cell (i,j) contains symbol s. s could be an alphabet letter or '/' if the cell is black.

 #### `h_i,j,w`
-h_i,j,w is true if word w is horizontal and starts from cell (i,j). (w in an index).
+h_i,j,w is true if word w is horizontal and starts from cell (i,j). (w is an index).

 #### `v_i,j,w`
-v_i,j,w is true if word w is vertical and starts from cell (i,j). (w in an index).
+v_i,j,w is true if word w is vertical and starts from cell (i,j). (w is an index).

 #### `H_i,j`
 H_i,j is true if any word is horizontal and starts from cell (i,j).
 H_i,j = ∪ h_i,j,w